Nakul Rampal

 Bio

-I am currently a BIDMaP Fellow at the University of California, Berkeley advised by Omar Yaghi, Jennifer Chayes, and Christian Borgs.
-I completed by PhD at the Department of Chemical Engineering & Biotechnology at the University of Cambridge where I was fortunate to be advised by David Fairen-Jimenez.
-Prior to Cambridge, I completed my MS at the University of California, Berkeley where I was fortunate to be advised by Berend Smit.
+I am currently a BIDMaP Fellow at the University of California, Berkeley, advised by Omar Yaghi, Jennifer Chayes, and Christian Borgs.
+I work at the intersection of AI and chemistry, developing LLMs, AI agents, agent harnesses, alignment methods, datasets, benchmarks, and evaluation frameworks for scientific discovery, with experience building self-driving labs (automated synthesis + characterization) that integrate AI with the physical world.
+I am particularly interested in applying these tools to reticular chemistry, metal-organic frameworks (MOFs), covalent organic frameworks (COFs), and porous materials discovery.
+I completed my PhD in the Department of Chemical Engineering & Biotechnology at the University of Cambridge, where I was fortunate to be advised by David Fairen-Jimenez.
+Prior to Cambridge, I completed my MS at the University of California, Berkeley, where I was fortunate to be advised by Berend Smit.
+Prior to that, I did my undergraduate research at IIT Bombay, where I was fortunate to be advised by Ateeque Malani.
+I completed my undergraduate degree at Manipal Institute of Technology.

 Here's a video explaining the research I do: